CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 `);
 ```

-With these adjustments, we can more clearly see the distribution of trees around the city:
+With these adjustments, the distribution of trees around the city is clearer:

 <div class="example-map">
     <iframe